Dieser Inhalt ist in der von Ihnen ausgewählten Sprache nicht verfügbar.

 9. Click Create.

-The generated report will have the default name CCSP-<YEAR>-<MONTH>.xlsx and will be deposited in the ship path that you specified.
+The system saves the generated report as CCSP-<YEAR>-<MONTH>.xlsx in the ship path that you specified.

 Use the following playbook to fetch a monthly consumption report for Ansible Automation Platform on OpenShift Container Platform: